exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Related : :ref:`Functions <function>`, :ref:`Array <array>`, :ref:`Object <object>`

 .. _design-pattern:
+.. _pattern:

 Design Pattern
 --------------

-A design pattern is a general solution to a common problem.
-Design patterns also get a name.
+A design pattern, or simply a pattern, is a general solution to a common problem.
+Design patterns also get a name, for easy reference.

 Design patterns are not dedicated to PHP, though most of them do apply to PHP.

-Commong design patterns in PHP :
+Common design patterns in PHP (the list is not exhaustive) :
 + Factory
 + Dependency injection
 + Decorator